gwendolyngoetz/dotfiles/install-notes.md

 sudo apt purge snapd
 ```

-Purged required or you get errors with AppArmor
+Purge required or you get errors with AppArmor

 ## Disable Cloud init